JoramKeijser/elfn1_reconstruction/README.md

 ```
 sbatch scripts/alignment_to_ancestors.sh
 ```
-You can also run this step locally since it cannot be parallelized across multiple machines (nodes) anyway:
+You can also run this step locally since it cannot be parallelized across multiple machines anyway:
 ```
 topiary-alignment-to-ancestors seed_to_ali/05_clean-aligned-dataframe.csv --out_dir ali_to_anc
 ```